 Thursday – 4:00pm-5:00pm – Y6, 7&8

-|Book Club||Each week, students will be encouraged to read a chapter of a chosen book and write some discussion questions.
+|Book Club||Y6-8 Wednesday 1.30-2.05pm.
+Each week, students will be encouraged to read a chapter of a chosen book and write some discussion questions.
 This club is designed to help develop critical thinking in response to a range of literature.
 It is open to all abilities, but will ideally be designed as an extension for the more able.
-Miss Bufton and Mrs Hunt|

-|BOP DANCE||BOP is a Dance club that focuses on motivation, discipline and performance.
+|BOP Dance||BOP is a Dance club that focuses on motivation, discipline and performance.
 Georgia and Lauren are really excited to bring their cheerleading, hip hop and street jazz skills to Belmont and work towards some amazing shows!

-There are three sessions, the early session from 3:45pm to 4:30pm is for Year 3&4; 4:30 to 5:15 for Year 5, Year 6 upwards start at 5:15 to 6:00pm on Wednesdays in the chapel.
+There are three sessions, the early session from 3:45pm to 4:30pm is for Year 3&4; 4:30 to 5:15 for Year 5, Year 6 upwards start at 5:15 to 6:00pm on Wednesdays in the Chapel.

 Pupils in the 2nd & 3rd session will complete their homework with a Belmont teacher in Rm13.
-Georgia Greenham

-|CHESS||This is a club open to anyone from beginner to advanced; come along and learn how to play.
+|Chess||This is a club open to anyone from beginner to advanced; come along and learn how to play.
 There are also a number of competitions against other schools.

-Lower School Tuesday and Friday lunchtime 12:30pm-1:15pm Upper School Wednesday and Friday lunchtime 1:20pm-2:05pm
+Lower School: Tuesday and Friday lunchtime 12:30pm-1:15pm

 All age groups Thursday 4:00pm-5:00pm

-|CREATIVE||Get creative with your friends and make pictures, cards, pencil holders and a whole lot more!
 This is a lunchtime activity for Years 3 and 4 (maximum 20 children) that will take place every Thursday in Rm25.

-|CROSS COUNTRY & FITNESS TRAINING||This club is open to all pupils who would like to improve their overall fitness levels by a variety of different activities.
-We will start in the gym from 7:30 until 8:00 on Wednesdays, changing rooms will be open to get changed.|
+|Cross Country & Fitness Training||This club is open to all pupils who would like to improve their overall fitness levels by a variety of different activities.

-|Debating Club||Tuesdays Year 6-8 1.35-2.05pm in R39
+|Debating Club||Tuesdays Year 6-8 1:35-2:05pm in R39

 Equipping our young people with strong voices for the future is vital.
 Each week, students will learn how to structure an argument, how to respond to difficult questions and about the world around them.
-Mr McBurnie

 DT Scholarship classes for Y8 pupils will continue on Friday lunchtime from 1:15pm-2:00pm

 |English Scholarship||Year 8 students who have demonstrated flair, talent and outstanding effort in English may be asked to study for a Scholarship at Mill Hill School.
 The scholarship process is designed to challenge the best students in the close analysis and critical interpretation of a variety of literary texts, drawn from any genre and period.
 The students will also develop their ability to write in a well-structured, mature and imaginative manner in response to prompt questions and evaluate their own opinions in response to a variety of viewpoints.
 Potential scholars will be identified following the Y8 November tests and will have their interview and short writing piece in January.
 Those sitting for Scholarship are supported through study sessions run by the Head of English at Belmont.
 Mill Hill Head of English will also spend some time meeting with students and running a workshop prior to the interview.

-|FIVES||Eton Fives is a very rare and unique sport played in a three walled court with a step and buttress in the court with ledges around the outside.
+|Fives||Eton Fives is a very rare and unique sport played in a three walled court with a step and buttress in the court with ledges around the outside.
 Belmont plays many fixtures at all age groups against many local schools and competes at the National Schools Championship in March.
-It aids other sports like hockey and cricket significantly.
+It aids other sports like Hockey and Cricket significantly.
 Trainers are a minimum requirement.
 If you are unable to make the training session indicated in the table please talk to me.
 Mr Rennie

 Y7&8 Club – Monday nights

-Girls – Tuesday nights
+Girls – Wednesday nights

-Y5&6 – Wednesday nights
+Y5&6 – Tuesday nights

 Y3&4 – Thursday nights